 Annually the ME submits toxicology data from its cases to the Florida Department of Law Enforcement (FDLE) through the Medical Examiner Commission, which collects similar data from each of the state's ME offices and publishes its "Drugs in Deceased Persons Report."
 This report allows the public, the law enforcement community, and public health officials to identify the drugs that are found in deceased persons, these drugs sometimes being the cause of death.
 This report has been instrumental in the state's recent efforts to close "pill mills" and provide better regulations over the prescribing of certain medications.

-The ME works with a number of local agencies in efforts to guide youthful offenders into more positive lifestyles.
-These agencies include the GATE Program and the Boot Camp Program sponsored by the Miami-Dade Corrections Department.
+The ME works with a number of local agencies, such as the GATE program, in efforts to guide youthful offenders into more positive lifestyles.

-With the cost of standard funerals running into the thousands of dollars, the county offers the Public Interment Program (PIP) to assist families with final disposition arrangements.
-The PIP operates under the direction of the ME and handles more than 800 cases each year.
+With the cost of standard funerals running into the thousands of dollars, the county offers the Indigent Cremation Service (ICS) to assist families with final disposition arrangements.
+The ICS operates under the direction of the ME and handles more than 800 cases each year.

 Organ and Tissue Donation

-The ME cooperates closely with Life Alliance, the University of Miami Bone & Tissue Bank and the Florida Lions Eye Bank in a concerted effort to provide patients much needed organ and tissue transplants.
-Thousands of patients locally benefit from these organ and tissue gifts provided by caring donor families.Back to Top Page Last Edited: Tue May 15, 2012 9:55:08 AM
+The ME cooperates closely with Life Alliance, National Parkinson Foundation-Brain Endowment Bank, the University of Miami Bone & Tissue Bank and the Florida Lions Eye Bank in a concerted effort to provide patients much needed organ and tissue transplants.
+Thousands of patients locally benefit from these organ and tissue gifts provided by caring donor families.Back to Top Page Last Edited: Mon Jun 1, 2015 4:37:50 PM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.